 Aaron McDaniel is a corporate manager, speaker and author with a passion for helping organizations better engage their Millennial customers and empower their Millennial employees.
 Aaron pairs his multi-generational teamwork expertise with strong corporate experience, having been in leadership and management roles for nearly a decade.
 At the age of 27, Aaron became the youngest ever to serve as Regional Vice President at AT&T, a Fortune Global 100 company, leading an organization of over 60 people.
 Aaron was a graduate of AT&T's flagship MBA-only Leadership Development Program (as an Undergraduate), and was part of AT&T's Diamond Club, being part of the Top 1% of sales leaders worldwide.
 Aaron is currently one of the youngest members of the faculty at UC Berkeley's Haas School of Business (having also taught a highly rated course on leadership there as a student and recently started teaching at UC Berkeley again, joining as one of the youngest faculty members.
-Aaron has also built many successful ventures including two that were acquired (Access Invest, the nation's largest mobile alternative investment aggregator, acquired in 2016, Tycoon, the first real estate crowdfunding platform to be acquired & Pong360, an e-commerce portal targeting Millennials).
+Aaron has also built many successful ventures including three that were acquired (Access Invest, the nation's largest mobile alternative investment aggregator, acquired in 2016, Tycoon, the first real estate crowdfunding platform to be acquired in 2015 & Pong360, an e-commerce portal targeting Millennials, acquired in 2012).

 Aaron is the author of The Young Professional’s Guide to the Working World (an international top 10 listed book printed in multiple languages, with a foreword by New York Times Bestseller Marshall Goldsmith) and The Young Professional’s Guide to Managing (foreword by co-author of The Leadership Challenge, Jim Kouzes) and has been written about in Forbes, Inc., Bloomberg BusinessWeek and US News & World Report.
-He has also been heard on CBS Radio, seen on ABC's Shark Tank and has spoken to groups of executives & young professionals at top companies and organizations like The Ritz-Carlton Leadership Center, Deloitte Consulting, Wells Fargo, UnitedHealth Group and many more.
+He has also been heard on CBS Radio & NPR, seen on ABC's Shark Tank and has spoken to groups of executives & young professionals at top companies and organizations like The Ritz-Carlton Leadership Academy, Deloitte Consulting, Wells Fargo, UnitedHealth Group and many more.